soft-top-notch/Automation-Shop/README.md

 Here is a rough schema of heuristic states (real is a bit harder):
 ![Heurstic states](docs/images/heuristic_states.png)

-See handlers are defined in tracing.common_actors.py
+Handlers are defined in tracing/common_actors.py

 (!)
 There are two heuristic based implementations:
 1. Selenium based: